madanyc/workfront-learn.en/help/resource-management/pto/how-time-off-affects-project-timelines/how-time-off-affects-project-timelines.md

 * Scroll to the [!UICONTROL Project Settings] section and find the [!UICONTROL User Time Off] field.

-* Select the option you want to apply to this project — Consider user time off in task durations or Ignore user time off in task durations.
+* Select the option you want to apply to this project — [!UICONTROL Consider user time off in task durations] or I[!UICONTROL gnore user time off in task durations].

 * Click the [!UICONTROL Save] button in the upper-right corner of the window.

 ![Consider user time off in task durations](assets/toapt_07.png)

-**Note**: This setting is not available when you select Project Details from the left panel menu of the project page.
+**Note**: This setting is not available when you select [!UICONTROL Project Details] from the left panel menu of the project page.

-A global setting for this exists in the project preferences in the Setup menu.
+A global setting for this exists in the project preferences in the [!UICONTROL Setup] menu.
 This setting is managed by your system administrator.
 Group administrators may be able to adjust this setting for the groups they manage.

 Workfront recommends the setting be set the way you want the majority of your projects to handle time off at your organization.